 The in-demand availability of computer system resources, particularly data storage and processing power, without the user’s direct involvement is known as cloud computing.
 Large clouds frequently distribute their services among several sites, each of which is a data center.
-To accomplish coherence, cloud computing depends on sharing resources.
+Cloud computing depends on sharing resources to accomplish coherence.
 It often uses a "pay-as-you-go" approach, which can assist in reducing capital expenses but may also result in unforeseen running expenses for users.
 The hardware and software elements necessary for a cloud computing model's correct execution are included in the cloud infrastructure.

 What is Cloud Computing Reference Model?